The Yrjö Jahnsson Foundation awards grants to individuals, research groups and organizations.

-The grant applicant must ask his/her supervising professor to submit an online reference by the end of the application period.
+The grant applicant must ask his/her supervising professor to submit an online reference/statement by the end of the application period.
 The references are processed confidentially.

-A statement from the supervising professor is only required in the following cases:
+A reference from the supervising professor is only required in the following cases:

 - the applicant is applying for funding for the second-year graduate studies in economics or